 Chrysler (FCA US LLC.) is recalling 412, 000 vehicles due to a problem with the power train that can cause the transmission to slip into neutral unexpectedly, potentially causing a collision.

 The recall affects certain 2014-2015 Jeep Cherokee and 2015 Chrysler 200 models as well as 2015 models of Jeep Renegade and RAM ProMaster vehicles equipped with 9-speed automatic transmissions

 The automaker is notifying dealerships who will update the transmission’s software.
 The problem stems from a lack of crimps in the transmission wire harness and this causes the transmission to slip into neutral without warning.

-Owning a car that has ongoing problems that has to constantly be taken back to the dealership is frustrating, but eventually you may want to find out if you own a lemon.
+Owning a car that is still under the original factor warranty, and has ongoing problems, may qualify as a lemon.
+If your vehicle is constantly being taken back to the dealership it can be frustrating, but eventually you may want to find out if you own a lemon.
 Under California Lemon Laws, certain vehicles may be eligible for a buy back or replacement by the manufacturer.
 Johnson Attorneys Group is a lemon lawyer who is qualified to help you.
 Call us at 800-235-6801 to request a free consultation.

 - High Beam Headlights Triggered by Turn Signals in 2023 Ram Pickup Trucks - December 5, 2023

 - Parked Jeep Wrangler 4xe SUVs Catching Fire While Charging - November 29, 2023